kvikee

 Are games ready for difficult subjects?

 The Silver Script Games affair is a turning point.
-If the gaming industry wants to be taken seriously, it must learn to handle pain, loss, and trauma.
-Without this, we remain in a bubble of safe experiences that avoid what matters most in life.
+If we want games to be more than just digital toys, we must learn to handle pain, loss, and trauma.
+Without this, we will remain in a bubble of safe adventures that avoid what matters most in life.
 Alyx Jones was not looking for pity, but a platform for her story.
-She got silence instead.
+She was met with the sound of slamming doors.
+This is a lesson for the entire industry, which must decide: do we want to be a medium that only entertains, or one that changes perspectives?

 What do you think?